🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Last Thoughts on Choosing Boat Anchors

-A general rule, though outdated, is to have one pound of anchor for each foot of boat.
+A general rule, though outdated, is to have one pound of anchor for each foot of the boat.
 Have a 15-foot pontoon?
 Get a 15-pound anchor.
 Easy peasy math.
 But with modern anchors, this calculation is considered way overkill.
 Instead, I suggest referencing your boat manufacturer's suggested anchor size.

 My thinking?
 If you plan on mounting your anchor at a bow pulpit and you want it to look as shiny and polished as your ride, by all means, purchase yourself a glimmering new stainless steel anchor.